-It is now easier to understand what effect the position of the circlip on the needle jet has on carburetion: lowering the needle delays the point the tapered part of the jet needle leaves the needle jet and this reduces the supply of fuel without a corresponding reduction in air delivered through the venturi.
+It is now easier to understand the effect of the circlip position on the needle jet has on carburetion.
+For instance, raising the circlip to a higher position delays the point the tapered part of the jet needle leaves the needle jet, and this reduces the supply of fuel without a corresponding reduction in air delivered through the venturi.
 The result is a leaner mixture in the mid-throttle range.

 One other important detail: the fuel delivered by the main circuit is actually mixed with air before it is sucked into the venturi (this is done to help atomise the fuel and improve combustion).
 The air gets in via an air passageway that connects to the part of the casting surrounding the main jet holder:

 The vacuum in the venturi pulls air through this passage at the same time as it draws fuel from the fuel chamber below.
 The air is pulled through the holes drilled in the main jet holder where it mixes with the fuel and the resulting emulsion is then drawn into the venturi.

 The main jet holder is sometimes called an “emulsion tube” for this reason and the passage delivering the air is sometimes called an “air bleed” passage since its purpose is introducing, or “bleeding”, air into the fuel stream (the carburettor industry is in dire need of some standard naming conventions, every part has several alternative possible names!)